kyledross/Octavi_IFR-1/readme.md

 ##### AP
 This button controls the autopilot system.
 When this is selected, the white-labeled action buttons along the bottom of the IFR-1 device can be used to control the autopilot.
 Functions like altitude and VS can be adjusted using the inner and outer knobs.
 VPATH can be armed by pressing the inner knob switch.
+FLC can be selected by pressing the <--> (swap) button beneath the knobs.

 ##### XPDR
 This button controls the transponder code.
 When this is selected, use the inner and outer knobs to change the squawk code.